valheimPlus/ValheimPlus/README.md

 # Crafting and Production

+### Craft From Chests
+* Allow building using the content of nearby chests.
+* Allow crafting from stations using the content of nearby chests.
+* Allow putting meat on cooking stands using the content of nearby chests.

 ### Workbench
 * Modify Workbench radius.
 * Modify the radius at which Workbench attachments can be placed.